Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Appendix B: Microscopic simulation comments

-The modeling of RREA evolution is carried out using GEANT4 toolkit in two stages.
-In the first stage, a mean free path of a gamma-photon is calculated.
+The modeling of RREA evolution is carried out using GEANT4 toolkit (physics list: G4EmStandartPhysics$\_$option4) in two stages.
+In the first stage, an attenuation length of a gamma-ray photon $\lambda_{\gamma}$ is calculated.
 A rectangular volume with air is modeled, at the end of which the detector is located.
-A 7 MeV gamma-photon is launched in the direction of the detector.
-Increasing the distance to the detector, we find the mean free path of the gamma-photon.
+A 7~MeV gamma-ray is launched in the direction of the detector.
+With the increase of the distance to the detector number of gamma-rays reaching it decreases.
+Number of gamma rays reaching the detector depending on the distance to the detector is fitted with $N_{\gamma}(z) = N_0 e^{-\frac{z}{\lambda_{\gamma}}}$ ($N_0$ is number of gamma-rays launched in the simulation).
+In this way, the attenuation length of the gamma-ray photon is found.
 The results of modeling for different values of the air density are presented in Figure~\ref{gamma_decay}.
-The mean free path does not depend on the magnitude of the electric field, since gamma-photons do not interact with the electric field directly.
-The second stage of modeling provides information on the characteristic run length of the gamma-photon before the generation of an electron with critical energy.
-A gamma-photons is launched in a rectangular air cell with a 4 km length.
+The second stage of modeling provides information on the characteristic path length of the gamma-ray for the generation of a runaway electron.
+A gamma-ray photon is launched in a rectangular air cell with a 4~km length.
 As the particle moves in the cell, secondary particles are generated.
-Information on secondary electrons is registered at the moment of birth and then they are taken out of consideration in order to get rid of their influence on the simulation results.
-After receiving information about the created electrons, one can filter out particles whith under-critical energy for the corresponding electric field strength.
-The filtered data may be approximated as follows: $dN_{e^{-}}(z) = N_{\gamma}(0)e^{-\frac{z}{\lambda_{\gamma}}}\frac{dz}{\lambda_{e^{-}}}$, $\lambda_{\gamma}$ ---- gamma flow attenuation length, $N_{\gamma}(0)$ --- initial number of gamma, $\lambda_{e^{-}}$ --- mean free path of gamma governing the production of a RREA, $N_{e^{-}(z)}$ --- number of electrons with the energy above the threshold.
+Information on secondary electrons is registered at the moment of birth and then electrons are stopped to get rid of their influence on the simulation results.
+After receiving information about the created electrons, one can filter out particles with subcritical energy for the corresponding electric field strength.
+The filtered data may be approximated as follows: $dN_{e^{-}}(z) = N_{\gamma}(0)e^{-\frac{z}{\lambda_{\gamma}}}\frac{dz}{\lambda_{e^{-}}}$, $\lambda_{\gamma}$ ---- gamma attenuation length, $N_{\gamma}(0)$ --- initial number of gamma, $\lambda_{e^{-}}$ --- mean free path of gamma governing the production of a runaway electron, $N_{e^{-}}(z)$ --- the number of electrons with the energy above the runaway threshold.